printedcom/rabbitmq-queue-bundle/README.md

 Although you will need to manually restart them as they would have exited.

 Before you disable the maintenance mode, you need to make sure all old idle workers are restarted.
 There are many ways of doing it.
-This bundle provides you with a way for all workers to quit, when they detect, that a new deployment has happened.
-This feature is called "New Deployments Detection" and requires you to call the `queue:store-new-deployment-stamp-command` with a string, that can be used to compare deployments (timestamp is generally enough).
+This bundle provides you with a way for all workers to quit when they detect that a new deployment has happened.
+This feature is called "New Deployments Detection" and requires you to call the `queue:store-new-deployment-stamp-command` with a string that can be used to compare deployments (timestamp is generally enough).
 Make sure you configure this bundle to actually use this feature.